OWASP/www-chapter-harrisburg/index.md

 Welcome to the Harrisburg PA OWASP Chapter.

 ### Next Meetup
-Ourn next meetup with be Thursday September 17th at 7pm, this will be a virtual event.
-We will be completing a CtF walkthrough and covering the OWASP Top 10.
+Ourn next meetup with be Thursday, January 21, 2021 at 7 pm.
+We will be discussing the SANs Holiday Hack Challenge.

 * [Meetup Page](https://www.meetup.com/OWASP-Harrisburg-Chapter/)